felixmaker/ddtank-rs/README.md

 flashplayer (maybe available at [web archive](https://archive.org/details/standaloneflashplayers)).
 Windows user can downlaod a standalone flashplayer from [flash.cn](https://www.flash.cn/support/debug-downloads)

-## Lua Script API
+## Use Lua script to create login strategy

-Use these Lua script API to login game:
+In `./scripts` folder, create a lua script named `xxx.lua`.
+In script, you need to create a function: `function login(username, password, server)`.

- - _G.userdata (username, password, server_id)
+You can use following Lua script API to create login game strategy:
  - _G.agent (get, post, get_with)
  - _G.crypto (md5)